-The legendary Swiss watchmaker has reissued the 2009 Breguet Classique 7337 automatic watch in an exquisitely finished rose gold case.
-Beside the choice of metal, there are no visual differences between the original and the 2011 year reissue.
+Breguet has reissued the self-winding 2009 Classique 7337 in an exquisitely finished rose gold case.
+Besides the choice of metal, there are no visual differences between the original and the 2011 year reissue.

-The refreshed model comes equipped with the same Caliber 502.3 QSE1 ultra-thin automatic movement that features an antimagnetic silicon balance spring and a hand-guilloche 18-carat gold winding rotor.
+The refreshed model comes equipped with the same Caliber 502.3 QSE1 ultra-thin automatic movement that features an anti-magnetic silicon balance spring and a hand-guilloche 18-karat gold winding rotor.

-As usual, the movement is nicely finished, although is clearly not as splendid than mechanisms powering similarly priced timekeepers from A. Lange & Sohne.
-Still, there are the mandatory diagonal Geneva stripes on bridges, polished screws, gold-encrusted inscriptions and, of course, the 18-carat rose gold oscillating weight with the brand’s signature barleycorn guilloche pattern.
+As usual, the movement is nicely finished, although it is not as splendid than mechanisms powering similarly priced timekeepers from A. Lange & Sohne.
+Still, there are the mandatory diagonal Geneva stripes on bridges, polished screws, gold-encrusted inscriptions and, of course, the 18-karat rose gold oscillating weight with the brand’s signature barleycorn guilloche pattern.

-Breguet doesn’t manufacture their own movements for decades now, yet, considering the fact that Frederic Piguet is owned by the same Swatch Group, the Frederic Piguet Caliber 71 that the cal.
-502 family of movements is based on can still be technically called “in-house,” especially if you take into the account numerous upgrades and modifications (including flat silicon balance spring and escapement with inverted straight-line lever and silicon pallets) done by Breguet engineers and artisans.
+Breguet doesn’t manufacture their movements for decades now, yet, knowing that Frederic Piguet is owned by the same Swatch Group, the Frederic Piguet Caliber 71 that the cal.
+502 family of movements is based on can still be technically called “in-house,” especially if you take into account numerous upgrades and modifications (including flat silicon balance spring and escapement with inverted straight-line lever and silicon pallets) done by Breguet engineers and artisans.

 As far as I understand, Breguet doesn’t plan to limit the 7337’s production: when you price a watch like a Mercedes SUV (even if not a fully loaded one,) the limits are set pretty naturally by the invisible hand of the market.

 Overall Rating: 4.5/5

 Breguet Classique 7337 in Rose Gold specification